 Eugenio coordinates the NAMI Santa Clara County Spanish-language programs, which include Persona a Persona, Familia a Familia, the Spanish Support Group, Compartiendo Experanza Presentations, and MH101.
 Eugenio’s lived experience, bilingual ability and communication skills allow him to support individuals and families with complex mental health issues, and to facilitate understanding among family members who may be a mix of young and old, English and Spanish speaking.
 Eugenio spent over 30 years working in the computer field before switching careers to mental health.
 He graduated from SJSU with a BA in Psychology in 2016, and is pursuing his Masters in Clinical Psychology at Santa Clara University.
 Eugenio enjoys nature, hiking, and traveling locally, and he hopes someday to travel the world.
 Because Eugenio loves people and has a passion for learning and teaching, he feels very much at home at NAMI Santa Clara County.

 Greg grew up in Santa Clara County.
 He worked at several high tech companies including IBM and Intel Corporation in technical customer marketing.
 Greg was first hospitalized at the age of thirty-five when he had his first psychotic break and was diagnosed with Bipolar Disorder 1.
 He was married with three wonderful children and now has five grandchildren.
 Greg first attended a NAMI support group in 2000 in Walnut Creek.
-After moving to San Jose, Greg joined the NAMI Santa Clara County organization where he has been the Provider Course Coordinator (and part of the teaching team) for the past six years.
+After moving to San Jose, Greg joined the NAMI Santa Clara County organization where he has been the Provider Course Coordinator (and part of the teaching team) for the past seven years.